On Demand Right-Time Trainings Offered

 Education

-This theme helps parents who are fostering or adopting understand some of the educational challenges children who have experienced trauma, separation or loss may encounter.
-The theme highlights some of the services and supports that can be put in place for children including Individualized Education Plans (IEP) and 504 plans as well as strategies that can be used to partner and advocate with the school system to ensure their educational needs are being sufficiently addressed.
+In this course, we will highlight some common educational challenges faced by children in care.
+We will also discuss some of the services and supports that can be put in place for children including Individualized Education Plans (IEP) and 504 plans, as well as strategies that can be used to partner and advocate with the school system to ensure their educational needs are being sufficiently addressed.

 Family Dynamics